anthonydresser/fluent-bit-emf-aggregator/README.md

 ``` bash
 fluent-bit-1     | [info] [emf-aggregator] Compressed 1041505 bytes into 64610 bytes or 93%; and 1754 Records into 36 or 97%
 ```

+The testbed PoC can be ran via `docker compose up --build`;